 but planned reduction of numbers has taken place over the last several

-years and there is now a maximum of 25 shooting members.
+years and there are now just 25 shooting members.

 |SCALA is affiliated to the SACS (the Scottish Association for Country Sports), one of the benefits of this is the £10,000,000 insurance cover for each member while engaged in country sport.
 There are the SACS meetings held locally throughout the year with talks, courses and demonstrations on many country topics such as vermin control, dog training, clay pigeon shooting, deer stalking, fishing, wood carving, gun regulations etc. etc.|